Coronavirus COVID-19 Updates: uc.edu/publichealth

-The Critical Care Fellowship is comprised of two-week, four-week, and one-month rotations and one month of vacation per year.
-At least nine months per year are spent in the care of critically ill patients, with a minimum of seven months of responsibility in surgical units including the Cardiovascular ICU (includes cardiac and thoracic surgical patients and mechanical circulatory support patients), Burn Surgical ICU, complex airway/ENT ICU and the Surgical Intensive Care Unit.
-Additional ICU months are completed in the Medical ICU (MICU) and the Neuroscience Intensive Care Unit at UC Medical Center.
-The Anesthesia Critical Care Fellowship also includes a Pediatric Intensive Care Unit rotation at Cincinnati Children’s Hospital Medical Center (available as an elective for an ABA/ABEM fellow).
+The Critical Care Fellowship is divided into two-week or four-week rotations.
+At least nine months of the year are spent in the care of critically ill patients, with a minimum of seven months of responsibility in surgical units including the Cardiovascular ICU (includes cardiac and thoracic surgical patients and mechanical circulatory support patients), Burn Surgical ICU, complex airway/ENT ICU and the Surgical Intensive Care Unit.
+Additional ICU months are completed in the Medical ICU (MICU) and the Neuroscience Intensive Care Unit.

-Elective time is available on the following services that care for critically ill patients: Critical Care Ultrasound, Echocardiography/TEE, Interventional Pulmonology, Electrophysiology, Nephrology/dialysis, Infectious Disease, Nutrition and Metabolic Support, Palliative Care, Cardiac Surgery, Research, Education and Quality Improvement.
+Elective time is available and options include, but are not limited to: Critical Care Ultrasound, Echocardiography/TEE, Interventional Pulmonology, Electrophysiology, Nephrology/dialysis, Infectious Disease, Nutrition and Metabolic Support, Palliative Care, Cardiac Surgery, Research, Education and Quality Improvement.
 Additional electives for ABA/ABEM fellows include Anesthesiology, Acute Pain Service, the Center for Perioperative Care (“Pre-operative Clinic”) and ENT/surgical airway management.